 (e) Connectivity;

-(f) Normal status; and
+(f) Normal status;

+(g) TSP-owned breaker phase angle limits; and

-(g) Other data necessary to model Transmission Element(s).
+(h) Other data necessary to model Transmission Element(s).

 (3) ERCOT shall develop methods to accurately model changes in transmission line loading resulting from Load rollover schemes transferring more than ten MW.
 This may include modeling distribution circuit breakers, dead line sensing, or other methods that signal when the Load should be transferred from one transmission line to another transmission line.
 ERCOT may employ heuristic rule sets for all manual Load transfers and for automated transfers where feasible.
 ERCOT application software is required to model the effects of automatic or manual schemes in the field transfer Load under line outage conditions.
 Each TSP and as applicable, Resource Entity, shall define the Load rollover schemes under Section 3.10.7.2, Modeling of Resources and Transmission Loads, and furnish this information to ERCOT.
 Transmission field (right-of-way) switches must be connected to a named Electrical Bus and be included in the Network Operations Model.